 a.
 Stop the Thiazide diuretic

 b.
-Refer to the physician for evaluation of electrolyte level of the client
+Refer to the physician for evaluation of the electrolyte level of the client

 c.
 Switch the client to a loop diuretic